 Long-term Care Quality

-The next area we graded is long-term care, ended up being this nursing home's worst area.
-We awarded this nursing home a D in that area.
-This really is one of the few dings in a strong profile.
-In a long-term care environment, the facility's primary goal is to maintain patients' quality of life and keep them safe.
-Once we assessed the quantity of care provided by nurses and other staff, we then looked at the nursing home's vaccination record.
-This facility vaccinated 96.759254 percent of its residents for pneumonia, which is better than the majority of nursing homes.
-Surprisingly, this facility also fared well at keeping its residents out of the hospital.
-In fact, it had only 0.02 hospitalizations per one thousand long-term resident days.
-Sadly, a few of its other scores in the category weren't as favorable as these.
+This facility's worst area is long-term care, which is the last area we looked at.
+In this category, we awarded this nursing home a grade of D. In a long-term care setting, the facility's primary goal is to maintain patients' quality of life and keep them safe.
+In addition to considering the quantity of care provided by aids and other staff, we also looked at the percentage of residents vaccinated for pneumonia.
+Fortunately, this facility vaccinated 97.34513 percent of its residents, which is a very solid percentage.
+Surprisingly, this place was able to limit hospitalizations.
+With only 0.01 hospitalizations per 1,000 long-term resident days, this nursing home had fewer hospitalizations than most nursing homes.
+Unfortunately, a few of its other scores in this category weren't as favorable as these.

 Rating Over Time